0xMiden/miden-client/crates/web-client/README.md

 ]);

-// Execute and prove the transaction client side const consumeTransactionResult = await webClient.newTransaction(
+// Execute and prove the transaction client side const consumeExecutedTransaction = await webClient.newTransaction(
     account,
     consumeTransactionRequest
 );

-// Submit the transaction to the node await webClient.submitTransaction(consumeTransactionResult);
+// Submit the transaction to the node await webClient.submitTransaction(consumeExecutedTransaction);

 // Need to sync state again (in a loop) until the node verifies the transaction await syncState()